matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 All new endpoints are authenticated.

-Servers SHOULD impose a maximum timeout value for delay timeouts of not more than a month.
+Servers **should** impose a maximum timeout value for delay timeouts of not more than a month.

-As described [above](#power-levels-are-evaluated-at-the-point-of-sending), the homeserver MUST evaluate and enforce the power levels at the time of the delayed event being sent (i.e. added to the DAG).
+As described [above](#power-levels-are-evaluated-at-the-point-of-sending), the homeserver **must** evaluate and enforce the power levels at the time of the delayed event being sent (i.e. added to the DAG).

-The is a risk that this feature could be used by a malicious actor to circumvent existing rate limiting measures which corresponds to the [High Volume of Messages](https://spec.matrix.org/v1.11/appendices/#threat-high-volume-of-messages) threat.
-The homeserver SHOULD apply rate-limiting to both the scheduling of delayed events and the later sending to mitigate this risk.
+This has the risk, that this feature could be used by a malicious actor to circumvent existing rate limiting measures which corresponds to the [High Volume of Messages](https://spec.matrix.org/v1.11/appendices/#threat-high-volume-of-messages) threat.
+The homeserver **should** apply rate-limiting to both the scheduling of delayed events and the later sending to mitigate this risk.

 ## Unstable prefix